rashmeetchhabra12/User-Payout-Management/README.md

 | approved | 40 | 4 | 36 |
 | approved | 40 | 4 | 36 |

-Total final payout effect: `68`
+Net final settlement after reconciliation: `68`

-Note:

-- In this implementation, the assignment's `Final Payout = 68` is represented as `final_settlement_total`.
+In the implementation, this value is exposed as `final_settlement_total`.
-- If the earlier advance payouts have not yet been withdrawn/spent from the wallet, the wallet balance can be higher than `68` because it still includes the already-credited advance amounts.
+The wallet balance may be higher because advance payouts are already credited before reconciliation.

 ### D. Withdrawal

 1. Validate amount
 2. Validate idempotency key
-3. Check last withdrawal timestamp
+3. Enforce the 24-hour withdrawal rule
-4. Check sufficient withdrawable balance
+4. Check available balance
 5. Create withdrawal payout with `initiated`
 6. Deduct balance immediately
-7. Create ledger entry
+7. Write a ledger entry

-### E. Failed Withdrawal Recovery
+### E. Failed Payout Recovery

-When provider later reports `failed`, `cancelled`, or `rejected`:
+If a withdrawal later becomes `failed`, `cancelled`, or `rejected`:

-1. Update withdrawal payout status
+1. update the withdrawal status
-2. Credit amount back to wallet
+2. credit the amount back to the wallet
-3. Create recovery payout
+3. create a recovery payout
-4. Write ledger entry
+4. write a recovery ledger entry

+Duplicate callbacks with the same terminal state are treated idempotently.

 ## 9. API Design

-The repo includes a lightweight HTTP API built with Python's standard library in `app/api.py`.
+A lightweight HTTP API is provided using Python's standard library.

 ### `POST /sales`

+Creates a pending sale.

 ```json
 {